Pedro2080/Automate_Tasks_with_Bash_Shell_Scripting/README.md

 - All the tasks should be done within a simple “sudo solve” execution invoked from the question directory.
   - Use sudo access.

+**4-** Write a bash script that prints names of all files from the current directory which content (not name) does not contain any digit.